 No. Because the results of a needs assessment would change each year, a new PGP form will be completed each year.
 While the needs assessment may indicate a continuation of a previous year’s focus, a PGP may not be copied verbatim from year to year.

 Is it acceptable for a team of educators such as professional learning communities to complete a single PGP?

-No. Each educator would complete his / her own needs assessment and complete his / her own PGP using the required template.
+No. Each educator would complete their own needs assessment and complete their own PGP using the required template.
 While there may be similarities across PGPs for educators working on common activities, a team of educators completing PGPs that are verbatim or nearly verbatim to each other is grounds for certificate revocation.